Stay in touch

 Work Experience

-All Year 11s and Year 12s are expected to undertake work experience.
-This is a brilliant opportunity to explore potential career interests and gain much needed experience for UCAS or Degree Apprenticeship applications.
-Extensive support is provided for sourcing placements, writing CVs and attending interviews.
+All Year 11 and Lower Sixth students are expected to undertake work experience in June.
+This is a brilliant opportunity to explore potential career interests and gain much needed experience for university or degree apprenticeship applications.
 We work closely with our wonderful parent and alumnae community to identify unique and valuable opportunities.

 Pupils receive a comprehensive Careers programme